5 Key Facts You Need to Know About the Chinese Tourism Market

 4. Extreme tech-savvy.
 Go online or go home

 With 731 million internet users, China is the country with the most citizens online.
 Nearly 80% of this tech-savvy group consists of mobile internet users.
 Digital usage is their top choice to plan and manage their experience of a new destination.
-A typical digital customer journey will have a Chinese tourist gathering inspiration from official Chinese websites and WeChat accounts (China ́s lifestyle app that practically offers everything needed to go through the day and more) of tourism destinations and key opinion leaders (KOL).
+A typical digital customer journey will have a Chinese tourist gathering inspiration from official Chinese websites and key opinion leaders (KOL).

-An appointment to apply for a passport can also be done via WeChat’s “Public Service” function.
 To book a flight, Taobao offers cheap options, that can be easily paid via Alipay App.
-For other amenities, day activities or to rent travel related services, tourists can just have a look at service providers’ WeChat official accounts or at Alipay Live Accounts.
+For other amenities, day-time activities or to rent travel-related services, tourists can just have a look at service providers’ official accounts or at Alipay Live Accounts

 At their destination, according to the research of Hotels.com, Chinese tourists use their digital equipment to keep in touch (74%), take photos/videos (67%), search for travel info (57%), check the weather (49%) and for navigation (45%).
-Tons of photos are posted on WeChat Moments.
-Reviews of their tourism experiences are also posted on the travel website QYER.com .
+Tons of photos are posted on social media.
+Reviews of their tourism experiences are also posted on the travel website QYER.com.

 Unlike China, shopping is not quite as agile in Europe.
-Only a few retailers have an online pre-order function and even while many accept China UnionPay credit card, Chinese mobile payments (WeChat Pay or Alipay) acceptance is rather low.
+Only a few retailers have an online pre-order function and even while many accept China UnionPay credit card, Chinese mobile payments Alipay) acceptance is rather low.
 Fortunately, this is not the case for Regiondo ́s clients.
-Regiondo users now have Alipay and WeChat Pay as Dashboard features, allowing them to cater to the growing Chinese market.
+Regiondo users now have Alipay as Dashboard features, allowing them to cater to the growing Chinese market.

 5. Positive perspectives with enough room for improvement